'Seeking seriously eco-conscious individuals or couple to share a very unique home & lifestyle.

 * Of course that situation is only going to get worse, moving forward.

-Take note: If you're not already well-practiced at getting around w/o driving, it probably wouldn't work-out for you, unless you have hearty resolve.
+If you're not already well-practiced at getting around w/o driving, it probably wouldn't work-out for you.

-This is about engaged participation in sustainable & cooperative living, and not merely renting a room.
-Master gardener?... your "hired"!
-Otherwise need to be willing to dig-in & learn with us.
-We're also doing a CSA share with a local farm.
-Looking to frequently share meals, knowledge, insights, discoveries, stories, music, typical chores, atypical chores, projects, and much that is life... live it like you mean it!
+What we're looking for is engaged participation in sustainable & cooperative living, and not merely renting a room.
+We do a CSA share with a local farm.
+Looking to share groceries, meals, knowledge, insights, discoveries, stories, music, typical chores, atypical chores, & projects.

-While we're talking about chores, understand that they're not trivial, and are non-optional ... we endeavour to share the workload ~equitably.
+While we're talking about chores, understand that they're not trivial, and are non-optional ... we shall endeavour to share the domestic workload ~equitably.

-Some significant but limited opportunities for work-trade depending on a variety of factors (one definitely shouldn't count on it to make the monthly rent ... 'too many variables).
+Some significant but limited opportunities for work-trade depending on a variety of factors.
+One definitely shouldn't count on it to make the monthly rent ...way too many variables.

 Availability is ~flexible.

-Prospects are expected to sign a written agreement & pay your first two weeks in advance, plus the next month's rent after that.
+Renters are expected to sign a written agreement & pay those first two weeks, plus the deposit ($500) in advance.

 'Looking forward to meeting you... you're rare!